crimx/retux/docs/guide/motivation.md

 2. With middlerwares like Redux Thunk or Redux Promise, an Action Creator can be easily swapped later on to gain async ability.

    This is true if you use middlerwares that introduce mixed action types.
-For others like Redux Sage or Redux Observable which implement Process Manager pattern, raw Actions are actually preferred in TypeScript.
+For others like Redux Saga or Redux Observable which implement Process Manager pattern, raw Actions are actually preferred in TypeScript.
 They are simpler to write and faster to run.

    Retux also has solution to strictly type mixed action types.
 See the [thunk-promise-example][examples].